MacPulse

 Who Should Use MacPulse?

-Run `brew install --cask macpulse` in your terminal.
+Run `brew install --cask macpulse`.
+The app installs to your Applications folder.

 Pro Tips